 What to wear off the beach

 For the most part, beach destinations are pretty casual.
 Unless you’re headed to West Palm Beach or Malibu I wouldn’t worry about getting dressed up.
 Dresses and jumpsuits are perfect because you can dress them up or down and add a light jacket if it gets chilly in the morning or evening.
 I throw in at least one maxi dress (love this Free People one) in case of a nicer dinner because I feel like they’re a little easier to dress up.
-I wore this slinky tank dress (old below, but similar here & here) all day then added a pair of booties and different jewelry for dinner that night.
+I wore this slinky tank dress (old below, but shop their latest here) all day then added a pair of booties and different jewelry for dinner that night.
 Pro tip: If you have thick thighs like myself, get yourself a pair of these skimmie shorts to wear underneath.
 These smooth little slip shorts will save your legs from horrible chaffing.

 If you know you like to work out when on vacation them pack some workout outfits and go with an all day athleisure look if you’re going to be riding bikes or hiking for most of the day.
 Most days I wore a t shirt-dress like this or Athleta pants and tanks during my February SSI trip because I went walking on the beach every morning and put on sandals afterwards to run to a coffee shop to work for a bit or run around with my little cousins.
 I don’t worry nearly as much as I used to about putting outfits together for trips because it just doesn’t really matter.
 The most important thing is to feel comfortable so just wear what you like.

 Most of these photos were shot by Caitlin Lee a local wedding photographer in the Golden Isles area.
 She’s amazing; go check her out!